Indigenous led

 The Need for Indigenizing Spaces

 Great Plains Action Society (GPAS) was born out of the fight again the Dakota Access Pipeline in 2016, which started and is still ongoing in Iowa.
 We saw a lack of Indigenous representation in the fight in Iowa and so we showed up and spoke up.
 We also spent a lot of time at the Standing Rock resistance camps representing for Iowa and standing with our relatives.
 After nearly a decade, GPAS has built a strong platform to advocate and fight for Indigenous land, rights, and sovereignty.
-We are a 100% Indigenous-led grassroots, 501(c)3, non-profit primarily focused on the Great Plains region which includes but not limited to Iowa, Nebraska, South Dakota, and Minnesota.
+We are are an Indigenous-led grassroots non-profit primarily working across Iowa and Eastern Nebraska.